pierre-rouleau/pel/doc/pel-manual.rst

 The Ⓜ  in the code above identify the tempo marker locations.
 Use ``C-c .`` to move point to the next one and ``C-c ,`` to move point to the previous one.

+The comment block contains sections because the user option ``pel-c-skel-insert-module-sections`` is set to **t**.
+This always includes the section with the "Module Description" title.
+The following section names ("Header Inclusion", "Local Types",  etc..) are identified by the user option ``pel-c-skel-module-section-titles``.

 .. _Emacs User Identification: https://www.gnu.org/software/emacs/manual/html_node/elisp/User-Identification.html